 6. The Story

 There’s no compelling villain in this film.
 The main villain isn’t actually Jean Grey, as the marketing suggests.
 She is for some of the film, and then she suddenly has a face turn and the villain becomes someone who she gave some of her power too.
 So essentially she’s a less powerful version of one of the main characters.
 So there’s no sense of drama, at all.
 She belongs to an alien race who are never really explained.
 We’re given their name and a VERY short backstory.
 How short?
 Put it this way, the detail they’re given is less than the detail we STILL get every time they reboot Batman.
 It’s also never explained why they already have important government positions before the invasion.
 The final third was rewritten, and you can tell.
-Not just because of a car suddenly changing into a train.

 7. Everyone is an idiot.